COMSOC-Community/comsoc-website/docs/index.md

 ## Interdisciplinarity by Design
 {: #interdisciplinarity}

-COMSOC is by design an interdisciplinary research field.
+Computational social choice is by design an interdisciplinary research field.
 It draws inspiration and methodologies from a diverse range of disciplines, including computer science, artificial intelligence, logic, political science, and economics.
 This interdisciplinary nature allows researchers to tackle complex problems in collective decision-making from multiple perspectives.

 <div markdown="1" class="paragraphs-with-lettrine-wrapper">

 <span class="interdisciplinary-header lettrine">Algorithmic<br>Insights</span>
 Social choice theory focuses on designing and analyzing methods for collective decision-making, including voting protocols and procedures for fair resource division among agents.
 Classical work in this field establishes abstract results on the existence of procedures meeting certain requirements, often without considering computational aspects.
 Complexity analysis and algorithm design are now integral to studying aggregation procedures.
-To name a few standard problems, COMSOC researchers have typically studied algorithmic issues linked to determining the outcome of an aggregation scenario, to selecting an outcome that satisfies a given property, or to manipulating voting protocols.
+Standard problems that have been studied include algorithmic issues linked to determining the outcome of an aggregation scenario, to selecting an outcome that satisfies a given property, or to manipulating voting protocols.

 <span class="interdisciplinary-header lettrine">Information<br>Encoding</span>
 Methods from social choice theory may face challenges when dealing with a large number of alternatives,